Davidic-Core/hello-world/README.md

 - **GitHub** — for version control & collaboration
 - **Markdown** — for formatting documentation like this README
 - **Web Browser** — for using the GitHub web interface
+---

+## 🧠 What We Learned
+By completing this project, we will:
+1. Create and initialize a repository
+2. Make and commit changes
+3. Use a new branch for edits
+4. Open and merge a pull request
+5. Understand the basic GitHub workflow